How to tell your business story in six steps

 People remember, share and buy services or products that are based on stories.
 Take any successful business and you will see that it resonates with its audience not because it pushes products or focuses on features and benefits.
 It has built a successful brand presence and following due to the stories it tells which make it relatable and memorable.

 If we dig deeper, these stories always feature six key building blocks that make the story connect: a central protagonist, mission, problem, guide, journey and resolution.
 You can use these six key building blocks of every great tale to tell your own business story.

-The ‘protagonist’ is the human element which the story is based around.
+The ‘hero’ is the human element of our story, which the tale is based around.
 This is not you, and it’s not your business.
-In other words, the customer or audience – not the company itself.
+In other words, the customer or the audience – is the hero, not the company itself.
 You should never be the centre of your own story.
 Define your customer, and you have your hero.

 But there’s something stopping the hero from achieving their mission.
 This is the ‘problem’ at the heart of the story.
 Or in other words, the business issue or conflict that your customers are facing.

 At this point in the story, the knight in shining armour makes an appearance.
-You, as the business, take on the role of the ‘guide’ is played by the business and only now do we introduce how it helps the protagonist overcome their problem.
+You, as the business, take on the role of the ‘guide’ and only now do we introduce how you help your hero overcome their problem.
 You are the Yoda, the ‘Q’, the Baloo the Bear, offering advice and support along the way.

-The protagonist can then be taken on a ‘journey’ by the helper, during which they are supported to overcome their challenges.
+The hero can then be taken on a ‘journey’ by the helper – that’s you, during which they are supported to overcome their challenges and achieve their mission.

-Finally, this leads to ‘resolution’ of the issue or conflict, working with the helper to battle the big bad wolf or defeat the evil queen for a happy ever after.
+Finally, this leads to the ‘resolution’ of the issue or conflict, working with the helper to reach the man village or defeat the villain for a happy ever after.

 No matter the medium used – whether a press release, customer case study, thought leadership article or presentation – these core pillars will ultimately be the glue that helps your story stick with your customers and make them feel something when they think about your business.
 Put the six steps into practice and you will develop a business story that stands out.

 Find out more about how Berkeley can help you tell a successful story, through our Storytelling Academy workshops.